 Biography of Evan Peters

 Evan Peters is an American actor known for his role as Pietro Maximoff, also known as Quicksilver, in the iconic superhero franchise "X-Men."
 He appeared in the films "Days of Future Past," "Apocalypse," and "Dark Phoenix."
-He is also memorable for his roles in the anthology series "American Horror Story."
-For his role as Adam Sheppard in Michael Picchiottino's drama "Clipping Adam," he received the Phoenix Film Festival award for "Best Breakthrough Performance".
+He's also widely recognized for his standout performances in the anthology series "American Horror Story."
+His role as Adam Sheppard in Michael Picchiottino's drama "Clipping Adam" earned him the Phoenix Film Festival award for "Best Breakthrough Performance."
 In addition, he is known for his role as the serial killer Jeffrey Dahmer in the miniseries "Monster: The Jeffrey Dahmer Story"

 Childhood and Family

-Evan Thomas Peters was born in the winter of 1987 to an American family, Phil and Julie Peters, in the town of St. Louis, Missouri.
-His father, the vice president of the Charles Stewart Mott Foundation, was married twice.
+Evan Thomas Peters was born in winter 1987 to Phil and Julie Peters in St. Louis, Missouri.
+His father served as vice president of the Charles Stewart Mott Foundation and was married twice.
 Through his father, Evan has a sister named Michelle.
-His mother, a homemaker, cared for Evan and his brother Andrew.
-The family was devout, so the boys attended St. Joseph's Roman Catholic Elementary School.
+His mother was a homemaker who cared for Evan and his brother Andrew.
+Being a devout family, the boys attended St. Joseph's Roman Catholic Elementary School.

 First Roles

-To realize his creative potential, sixteen-year-old Evan moved to the famous American talent hub with his mother.
-With the agent's support, Peters appeared in fashion shows and participated in castings.
-His path to fame began modestly with commercials for Papa John's Pizza, Albertson's grocery store, and a Sony gaming console.
+To pursue his creative potential, sixteen-year-old Evan moved to the entertainment capital with his mother.
+With his agent's support, Peters walked fashion shows and auditioned for roles.
+His road to stardom started modestly with commercials for Papa John's Pizza, Albertson's grocery store, and a Sony gaming console.

 American Horror Story and Other Roles

-After his successful start, Peters began acting frequently, but mostly in supporting roles.
+Following his breakthrough, Peters kept busy with acting work, though mainly in supporting roles.
 He played Jesse Varon in "Invasion," Ricky Hobbs in "An American Crime," and Ross in "Remarkable Power."
-He appeared in an episode of the famous "House M.D." with Hugh Laurie and Lisa Edelstein.
+He guest-starred on the hit medical drama "House M.D." alongside Hugh Laurie and Lisa Edelstein.
 He also played Max Cooperman in the sports action film "Never Back Down" and Craig Hope in the dramatic comedy "Dirt."
 Additionally, he portrayed Oliver McDaniel in the detective thriller "The Mentalist" with Simon Baker in the lead role.

 Personal Life of Evan Peters

-From 2007 to 2010, Evan dated actress Alexandra Breckenridge, who was five years older than him.
-He was then rumored to have had relationships with British model Pixie Geldof and actress Lindsay Lohan.
-For a year, he was often seen with colleague Alexia Quinn.
+From 2007 to 2010, Evan was in a relationship with actress Alexandra Breckenridge, who was five years his senior.
+He was later linked to British model Pixie Geldof and actress Lindsay Lohan.
+He was also spotted frequently with colleague Alexia Quinn for about a year.

 Evan Peters Now

 In September 2022, Netflix released the first season of the anthology series "Monster: The Jeffrey Dahmer Story" by "American Horror Story" showrunner Ryan Murphy, with Evan Peters in the lead role.
-The biopic about the Milwaukee monster received four Golden Globe nominations.
-According to the actor, filming was challenging for him, but the sixth episode, where Dahmer's victim is the deaf Tony Hughes, was especially difficult.
+The biographical series about the Milwaukee killer earned four Golden Globe nominations.
+Peters found the filming process challenging, but the sixth episode featuring Dahmer's deaf victim Tony Hughes proved especially difficult.